 Communication is streamlined with Julota.
 With the simple touch of a button in Julota’s platform, law enforcement can quickly notify the mental health facility of their incoming patient.
 They allow the mental health facility to do what they need to prepare for an intake with a new or returning patient.

 - Julota makes Data-Sharing Easy

 One of the most challenging parts of launching any new jail diversion program is the communication involved.
 Law enforcement and mental health services were never built to be deeply integrated.
 Building that bridge so law enforcement and mental health services can coordinate is no small feat.

 Given that Julota is a cloud-based HIPAA, CFR-42, and CJIS compliant platform, there is no need to worry about that.
 Messages from one organization meant for all responders will travel through the same compliant source.
 Increasing efficiency of communication and making sure patient data is only sent to the appropriate sources.

 There will be no more need to worry about directly connecting to another agency’s system when dealing with interoperability or compatibility problems.
-As a highly integratable platform, Julota has made it easier for community responders to trust that their vital information to perform their duties will be accessible in real-time.
+As a highly integrative platform, Julota has made it easier for community responders to trust that their vital information to perform their duties will be accessible in real-time.

-With Julota’s HIPAA-compliant health data system that also meets CJIS and 42 CFR Part 2 standards for managing substance use treatment data, partners in law enforcement and behavioral health care can quickly transfer data securely and safely – without needing to worry about penalties or fines for unintentionally violating those standards.
+With Julota’s HIPAA-compliant health data system that also meets CJIS and 42 CFR Part 2 standards for managing substance use treatment data, partners in law enforcement and behavioural health care can quickly transfer data securely and safely – without needing to worry about penalties or fines for unintentionally violating those standards.